Kyle Jensen: Los Angeles Dodgers

 Jensen was traded to the Los Angeles Dodgers on November 17, 2014, in exchange for a player to be named later or cash considerations.
 On December 15, the Dodgers sent minor leaguer Craig Stem to the Marlins to complete the transaction.
 Jensen was designated for assignment by the Dodgers on December 19, but cleared waivers and was outrighted to the Triple-A Oklahoma City Dodgers.
 The Dodgers invited him to attend major league spring training in 2015.
 He spent the 2015 season with Oklahoma City, playing in 128 games, hitting .259 with 20 homers and 71 RBI.

 Arizona Diamondbacks

-Jensen signed a minor league contract with the Arizona Diamondbacks in 2016, and was promoted to the majors on September 3.
+On November 11, 2015, Jensen signed a minor league contract with the Arizona Diamondbacks organization.
+He began the 2016 season with the Triple-A Reno Aces, playing in 133 games and hitting .289/.350/.546 with 30 home runs and 120 RBI.
+On September 3, 2016, the Diamondbacks selected Jensen's contract, adding him to their active roster.
+In 17 appearances for Arizona, he went 6-for-31 (.194) with two home runs and seven RBI.
+On November 20, Jensen was designated for assignment by the Diamondbacks.

 Fukuoka SoftBank Hawks

 On November 29, 2016, Jensen's contract was sold to the Fukuoka SoftBank Hawks of Nippon Professional Baseball.
+Jensen appeared in six games for the Hawks, going 1-for-12 (.083) with one home run and one RBI.
 On November 3, 2017, the Fukuoka SoftBank Hawks released Jensen.

 San Francisco Giants

 On January 9, 2018, Jensen signed a minor league contract with the San Francisco Giants.
-He was released on June 5, 2018.
+In 52 appearances for the Triple-A Sacramento River Cats, he batted .196/.251/.317 with five home runs and 27 RBI.
+Jensen was released by the Giants organization on June 5.